wolkenlosIT/proxmox-nextcloudTALK-bridge/README.md

 ### Nextcloud setup
 1. Create a new user
-2. If you don´t already have a nextcloud talk channel for your notifications create one
+2. If you don´t already have a nextcloud talk channel for your notifications, create one
 3. Add the new user to the channel
 4. Copy the channel id.
 To do so enter the channel.
 You just need to copy the last part of the url.
 For example if your url is *https://nextcloud.pizzaparty.lan/call/xvq3a88p* you need to copy the *xvq3a88p*
 5. Logout and login as the new user
 ![NextcloudAPPtoken](https://github.com/wolkenlosIT/proxmox-nextcloudTALK-bridge/blob/main/setupimages/nextcloudapptoken.jpg)
-6. Click on your profil pic ---> Click on Settings ---> Click on Security --> Scroll down to *Devices & sessions* and enter an App Name --> Click on *Generate new app password*
+6. Click on your profile pic ---> Click on Settings ---> Click on Security --> Scroll down to *Devices & sessions* and enter an App Name --> Click on *Generate new app password*
 7. The popup will present you the password.
 Copy it.
 We will need it in the next step
-8. Optional: If you want to add an avatar to the service account.
-Now is a good time to do so!
+8. Optional: If you want to add an avatar to the service account: Now is a good time to do so!
 9. With this the setup on your nextcloud is completed

 ### Python app setup